Written By: Camryn Keeble

 FDA Approval of Keytruda for Mesothelioma

-Keytruda is a type of immunotherapy drug called a checkpoint inhibitor.
-These types of drugs boost the immune system’s ability to respond to aggressive cancers like mesothelioma.
-In more technical terms, Keytruda stops cancerous proteins from subduing the immune system.
+Keytruda is a type of mesothelioma immunotherapy called a checkpoint inhibitor.
+These types of immunotherapies boost the immune system’s ability to respond to cancer cells.

 PD-1 and PD-L1

-The immune system has soldier cells, known as T cells, that attack and kill diseases.
-However, mesothelioma cells have surface proteins that subdue T cells.
+The immune system has soldier cells, called T-cells, that attack and kill diseases.
+However, mesothelioma cells have surface proteins that subdue or prevent the T-cells from doing their job.

-Mesothelioma tumors include a protein called PD-L1, which interacts with the PD-1 protein found on T cells.
-When PD-L1 and PD-1 bind together, T cells no longer recognize mesothelioma tumors as a threat to the body.
-This means they cannot actively fight off disease, allowing cancer to spread freely.
+Mesothelioma tumors have a protein called PD-L1, which can bind to the PD-1 protein receptor found on T-cells.
+When PD-L1 and PD-1 bind together, T-cells no longer recognize mesothelioma tumors as a threat to the body.
+This means they cannot actively fight off the disease, allowing cancer to spread freely.

-Keytruda blocks interactions between PD-L1 and PD-1 proteins, preventing the binding of the two proteins.
-By blocking the interaction, T cells remain active and alert, ready to fight off mesothelioma.
+Keytruda blocks interactions between the PD-L1 proteins and PD-1 protein receptors, preventing them from binding.
+By blocking the interaction, T-cells remain active and alert, ready to fight off mesothelioma.

 Side Effects of Keytruda